Professional Discipline & Regulatory

-Mark has previously written and delivered a full day’s advocacy training programme to the British Association of Social Workers, and is due to will on the subject of sexual offences in regulatory proceedings at the postponed Pharmacy Law and Ethics Association 2020 Conference.
+Mark has previously written and delivered an advocacy training programme to the British Association of Social Workers, and spoken on a wide variety of topics including, most recently, dishonesty in regulatory proceedings for the “PLOD” podcast and sexual offences in professional discipline cases at the postponed Pharmacy Law and Ethics Association Annual Conference in February 2022.

 - HCPC v X (2020): Successfully resisted HCPC’s application for interim suspension for a paramedic alleged to have misinterpreted ECG results and not hospitalised an elderly patient who died of a heart attack later that night.

 - HCPC v B (2019): Defence of advanced paramedic working in hospital A&E accused of failing to examine properly a 20 month old child, failing to identify signs of sepsis and failing to provide life-saving treatment.
 The child died within hours of the examination.
 B also faced criticism that in over 20 other cases, he failed to undertake competent examinations and/or complete records appropriately.
 A number of allegations, together with lack of competence contention dismissed on a submission at the end of HCPC case.
 The only facts proved were those admitted by B and the Panel found no misconduct and thus no FTP impairment.

 - HCPC v W (2019): For a paramedic working in police station custody suite examined a detainee who had taken a drug overdose and later died.
 HCPC pathologist determined cause of death was gastro-intestinal bleed; defence pathologist concluded poly-drug toxicity.
 Interim order application successfully resisted.